vibe-view: interactive viewer

 vibe-view is a co-located peer package, not a built-in part of vibeqc.
 Two install routes:

-# From a vibe-qc checkout.
-Installs both vibe-qc and vibe-view.
+# uv (vibe-qc's stated installer), from a vibe-qc checkout.
+Installs

-The dependency footprint is pure-pip (PyVista + Trame + VTK + Plotly + Click + Pydantic + jsonschema).
+The dependency footprint is pure-pip.
+The core install (QVF reading plus headless screenshot capture) is PyVista, VTK, matplotlib, Plotly, Click, Pydantic, and jsonschema.
+The interactive web viewer adds Trame and uvicorn via the [viewer] extra.
 No conda, no JavaScript build step, no npm.
-The heaviest single dep is VTK (~200 MB wheel) so the first install takes a minute or two.
+The heaviest single dep is VTK (about a 200 MB wheel), so the first install takes a minute or two.

 Verify the install: